frantiz96/amar/README.md

 In addition, the evaluation configuration file for the `run_amar_experiments.lua` file is in JSON format and is composed by the following fields:
  - items: path of items descriptions
- - genres: filename of items genres
+ - genres: filename of item genres (optional)
+ - directors: filename of item directors (optional)
+ - properties: filename of item properties (optional)
+ - wiki_categories: filename of item wiki categories (optional)
  - models_mapping: dictionary which associates test files to models
  - predictions: generated predictions filename
  - batch_size: number of examples in a batch